History of Elachee

 Access to the vast outdoor classroom of the Chicopee Woods Nature Preserve provides students and visitors the chance to engage in memorable nature encounters in this diverse ecosystem.
 In late 2018 with invaluable volunteer assistance, Elachee began an extensive overhaul of the hiking trail mileage marker signage and mapping.
 Alterations made to the hiking trails through time, for conservation-related purposes, have resulted in reroutes and trail closures subsequently reducing the total length of the trail system itself.
 A measure of success in conservation-minded management, in 2019 the trail system is now eight miles in total instead of 12 miles.

 Educating for Today…Preserving for Tomorrow

-Closing in on nearly four decades as a regional attraction, Elachee continues its rich history of environmental education and conservation.
+For four decades as a regional attraction, Elachee continues its rich history of environmental education and conservation.
 To this day, Camp Elachee is a thriving summer option to immerse young people in nature.
-Offering some 52 STEAM-based educational field trip experiences all correlated to meet state standards, 12 months out of the year the Elachee grounds are flush with PreK-12 students and teachers.
-Public programming also draws nature lovers and visitors of all ages.
+Offering over 50 STEAM-based environmental educational field trip experiences all correlated to meet state standards, 12 months out of the year the Elachee grounds are flush with PreK-12 students and teachers.
+Seasonal public programming, such as Snake Day, Raptor Fest, Science Nights and the Georgia Master Naturalist program series, also draws nature lovers and visitors of all ages.

 Volunteers serve in diverse capacities to supplement the efforts of Elachee’s professional staff.
 These individuals and community partners are the lifeblood supporting Elachee’s ongoing sustainability – from helping to maintain hiking trails, keeping streams in the Nature Preserve clean and preventing invasive plant species from gaining ground, to the hundreds of volunteer hours spent each year on governance, as advisors and on fundraising and friend-raising activities.